Updated: Mar 18, 2021, effective on Mar 18, 2021

 To further guide your understanding of this Privacy Notice, please review the list of definitions referencing capitalised terms throughout this notice, at the end of this page.

-This Privacy Notice describes how Tapad collects and uses information in connection with the services (the “Services”) we provide to our Partners and our Clients in the EU.
+This Privacy Notice describes how Tapad collects and uses information in connection with the services (the “Services”) we provide to our Partners and our Clients in the EU & UK.
 Our Services create likely connections between device Identifiers across platforms including websites, or mobile applications.
 This data is used by our clients for more tailored advertising, marketing, measurement, analytics, and research.

 Tapad is a member in good standing of the industry association the Network Advertising Initiative and adheres to the NAI Code of Conduct, which is designed to ensure compliance with responsible data collection and use practices.
 We also participate in the European Digital Advertising Alliance and self-regulatory programmes and adhere to the Interactive Advertising Bureau Europe (“IAB EU”) Online Behavioural Advertising (“OBA”) framework.
 Tapad also participates in the IAB EU Transparency & Consent Framework (“TCF”) and complies with its Specifications and Policies.
 Tapad’s identification number within the framework is Vendor ID 89.